-Since Workers was built atop Cloudflare’s network, since its early days, it was designed to allow developers to interact directly with the Cloudflare cache.
-The cache can provide ephemeral, colo-local storage, as a convenient way to frequently access static or dynamic content.
+Workers was designed and built on top of Cloudflare’s edge network to allow developers to interact directly with the Cloudflare cache.
+The cache can provide ephemeral, data center-local storage, as a convenient way to frequently access static or dynamic content.

 Interacting with the Cloudflare Cache

 Conceptually, there are two ways to interact with Cloudflare’s Cache using a Worker:

 Call to in a Workers script.
 Requests proxied through Cloudflare are cached even without Workers according to a zone’s default or configured behavior (for example, static assets like files ending in

 .jpgare cached by default).
 Workers can further customize this behavior by:

 Customizing cache behavior of any asset by setting headers such as